HealthRex/CDSS/scripts/DevWorkshop/ReadMe.GoogleCloudDevEnvironment.txt

         python sleep_loop.py 10

-  - Run the command again, but with a different option, where it will take a long time and you will want to hit Ctrl+C after starting to finish...???
+  - Run the command again, but with a different option, where it will take a long time and you will want to hit Ctrl+C after starting to finish

         python sleep_loop.py 1000